 All advisors receive electronic copies of charges and payments.
 Additionally, advisors receive electronic copies of new housing applications and requests for release by house members.

 Congratulations on your new position!
 In addition to any tasks specific to the organization, the new house manager should:

-- Email email@example.com to update University Housing's records
+- Email firstname.lastname@example.org to update Housing and Residence Life's records

 - Contact your house director for an initial meeting